 The photograph at the top of the home page is an undated photograph taken in the 1870’s of a glove factory in Gloversville, NY.
 On back of the photo is an hand writtern inscription: “Littauer’s Paying Off Room, the shop floor”, glove making. (date unknown).
 John Wolfgang Sperber is in the center with arms folded.
 John Sperber is a descendant from the maternal side of Harold Griffis.

 The second photograph that appears with the ‘Acknowledgements’ page was taken on July 14 1935, entitled “Griffis Reunion”.
-It includes William Griffis and his wife Fanny Griffis, in their ‘new’ store in Hudson Falls, New York.
+It includes William Griffis and his wife Charlotte Weatherbee Griffis and their descendants at the Griffis farm in Mayfield, New York.

 The collage of photographs at the top of this page contain left to right: a formal portrait of Squire Dutcher (Evelyn Dutcher’s father), a photograph of Evelyn Dutcher Griffis as a young child, Charles Knopf (married to Rose Sperber), Littauer’s Paying Off Room, Charles Griffis (father of Harold Griffis) and young Harold, Fannie Griffis (Charles’ sister) and Charlotte Weatherbee Griffis (mother of George Griffis – Harold’s step father who actually was his 2nd cousin once removed, that will be a future story).